JLi69/terratest/README.md

 # TerraTest

+**NOTE: as of August 22nd, 2024 I am archiving this repository and ceasing development.
+I have not worked on this game in a long time and I feel that there are too many issues that have made this game unmaintainable and I feel that this project no longer represents my best work.
+You can read more about my thoughts in a [blog post](https://jli69.github.io/blog/2024/07/23/criticizing-terratest.html) I made.
+I might make a rewrite in the future but that will take a while.**

 This is a Terraria clone that I wrote as a programming challenge.

-A lot of the code is messy and rather poorly organized and the performance/resource usage of the game isn't good at times but I plan on fixing that in the future.
+A lot of the code is messy and rather poorly organized and the performance/resource usage of the game isn't good at times.

 ## Libraries Used
 [GLFW](https://github.com/glfw/glfw)